tauinger-de/training.spring-adv/README.md

 Makes use of configuration values in services and setup classes.

-Introduces an unused OrderProperties holder class (which can be used instead of
-@Value annotations) and a StringToDoubleMapConverter implementation to parse the configuration string into a Map.
+Introduces an unused OrderProperties holder class (which can be used instead of `@Value` annotations) and a StringToDoubleMapConverter implementation to parse the configuration string into a Map.

 ### v070 - Transactions

-Makes use of the @Transactional annotation.
+Makes use of the `@Transactional` annotation.

 Introduces an order-count at Customer level.

+### v080 - RESTful API

+Replaces the `spring-boot-starter` dependency with `spring-boot-starter-web`.

+Adds REST controllers.

+Provides an export of a request collection, which can be imported into the REST client tool "Insomnia".

 ## Copyright